Floorp-Projects/Floorp/devtools/docs/responsive-design-mode.md

 * A: Restore the tab content without any RDM tool displayed **OR**
 * B: Restore the RDM tool the tab content inside, just as before the restart

-Option A (no RDM after session restore) seems more in line with how the rest of DevTools currently functions after restore.
+We currently follow path A (no RDM after session restore), which seems more in line with how the rest of DevTools currently functions after restore.
+To do so, we watch for `beforeunload` events on the tab at shutdown and quickly exit RDM so that session restore records only the original page content during its final write at shutdown.